 Do you and your ex have a current parenting plan in place, either formal or informal?

 If one parent has been the primary caregiver, it can influence the court’s decision.
 If a certain custody arrangement appears to work, they may hesitate to interfere or alter the situation.

 You will most likely have to field many other questions during custody hearings.
 Expect to have every area of your life and relationships probed.
 You may have to show evidence of your parenting ability or provide witnesses who can testify to the nature of your relationship with your children.

 Don’t Assume Mom Always Wins

-There’s the perception that mothers have the upper hand when it comes to child custody hearings.
+There’s a perception that mothers have the upper hand when it comes to child custody hearings.
 While that may have been the case in years past, it isn’t anymore, at least not legally.

 Unless there are extenuating circumstances—for instance, issues with abuse or neglect—parenting plans will likely shake out in this fashion.
 How it balances out, however, depends a great deal on the specifics of individual cases.

-Consider Hiring a Child Custody Lawyer
+Consider Hiring a Lawyer for Custody Hearings

 A lawyer can help guide you through a tricky process, prepare you for your day in court, and let you know what to expect.
 It’s often the difference between getting what you want, and what’s best for your kids, and missing out.